raganwald/javascript-allonge-six/manuscript/markdown/ValuesAndExpressions/strings.md

 ### quasi-literals

 JavaScript supports *quasi-literal strings*, a/k/a "Template Strings" or "String Interpolation Expressions."
 A quasi-literal string is something that looks like a string literal, but is actually an expression.
-Quasi-literal strings are denoted with back quotes, like this: `\`foobar\``, and most strings that can be expressed as literals have the exact same meaning as quasi-literals, e.g.
+Quasi-literal strings are denoted with back quotes, and most strings that can be expressed as literals have the exact same meaning as quasi-literals, e.g.

     `foobar`
       //=> 'foobar'